 Outpatient face to face therapy

-We are currently able to offer a range of options for outpatient therapy that includes digital therapy such as a secure video link, and face-to-face appointments, if Covid-19 safety protocols can be adhered to.
+We are currently able to offer a range of options for outpatient therapy that includes digital therapy via a secure video link and face-to-face appointments in specific circumstances, subject to risk assessment.
 We can offer both individual and group based treatments via video link and these have been well received by patients.
-In certain circumstances we are operating some face-to-face outpatient services, which are continually risk assessed.

 Free addiction assessments